 In the United States, the burden of asthma falls disproportionately on Black, Hispanic, and American Indian and Alaska Native populations.
 Decades of extensive research and public health data identify disparities in asthma prevalence, mortality and health care utilization along racial and ethnic lines.1

-Among the 25 million Americans living with asthma,2 there are serious and persistent racial and ethnic disparities in the burden of illness.
-For example:
+Among the more than 27 million people in the U.S. living with asthma, there are serious and persistent racial and ethnic disparities in the burden of illness.2,3 For example:

-- Black individuals are about three times as likely to die from asthma than Hispanic or white individuals.3
+- Black individuals are about three times as likely to die from asthma than Hispanic or white individuals.4

-- Numerous studies show that the prevalence of asthma is greater among Puerto Ricans than any other Hispanic subgroup—or any other racial or ethnic group in the United States.4
+- Numerous studies show that the prevalence of asthma is greater among Puerto Ricans than any other Hispanic subgroup—or any other racial or ethnic group in the United States.5

-- Children with asthma who belong to racial or ethnic minority communities have higher rates of hospitalization, more visits to emergency rooms, and higher mortality rates from asthma than white children.5
+- Children with asthma who belong to racial or ethnic minority communities have higher rates of hospitalization, more visits to emergency rooms, and higher mortality rates from asthma than white children.6

 In 2022, AAFA launched the Health Equity Advancement and Leadership (HEAL) program to address health disparities in communities that bear the heaviest burden of asthma.
 For more information on HEAL, visit aafa.org/healthequity.